HazemAbdesamed/Crime-Analysis-SFPD/README.md

 ## Designing the Datamart model
 ![alt text](https://github.com/HazemAbdesamed/Crime-Analysis-SFDP/blob/main/incidents_dimensional_modeling.drawio.png "Datamart model")

-The model contains 4 dimensions and one fact table, in addition a table used to normalize incident and categories.
-It is also possible to add the category in the fact table in a denormalized manner so that the *incident_id* is repeated in the table, this solution can be used when we want to avoid an additional join operation, but the table will be harder to maintain in comparison to the previous approach.
+The model contains 4 dimensions and one fact table.
+Besides, a table is used to normalize *incident* and *category*.
+However, it is also possible to add the category in the fact table in a denormalized manner so that the *incident_id* is repeated in the table, this solution can be used when we want to avoid an additional join operation; in contrast, the table will be harder to maintain in comparison to the previous approach;